Did you know you can permanently lose your hearing from prolonged exposure to noise!

 12 million Americans have hearing loss as a result of exposure to noise, noise-induced hearing loss.

 May is National Protect Your Hearing Month.
-Green Guard and audiologists across the nation are encouraging Americans to protect their hearing by:
+We encourage Americans to protect their hearing by:

 - Wearing hearing protection when around sounds louder than 85dB for 30 minutes or more.

 - Turning down the volume when listening to the radio, the TV, MP3 player, or anything through earbuds and headphones.

 Noise-induced hearing loss is caused by damage to the microscopic hair cells, or cilia, which are found in the inner ear.
 Cilia are small sensory cells that convert the sounds we hear (sound energy) into electrical signals that travel to the brain.
 Once damaged, our hair cells cannot be repaired or grow back, causing permanent hearing loss.

 The loudness of sound is measured in units called decibels (dB).
 Noise-induced hearing loss is caused by prolonged exposure to any loud noise over 85 (dB), such as concerts, sporting events, lawnmowers, fireworks, MP3 players at full volume, and more.
 Brief exposure to a very intense sound, such as a gunshot near the ear, can also damage your hearing.